troylochner/lochner-portfolio/README.md

 Minimum Requirements

-Functional, deployed application
+Functional, deployed application - COMPLETE

-GitHub repository with README describing the project
+GitHub repository with README describing the project - COMPLETE

-Navbar must be consistent on each page.
+Navbar must be consistent on each page. - COMPLETE (REVIEW)

-Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
+Navbar on each page must contain links to Home/About, Contact, and Portfolio pages. - COMPLETE

-All links must work.
+All links must work. -

 Must use semantic html.